 This fellowship was established in honor of Ernest W. Michel, Executive Vice President Emeritus of UJA-Federation of New York, to fund professional training for exceptionally promising graduate students preparing for a career in Federation work.
 Funded by UJA-Federation of New York, the Michel Fellowship sponsors one FEREP scholarship of up to $40,000.
-By accepting a Michel Fellowship, the recipient agrees to complete his/her FEREP commitment by working for a minimum of two years at UJA-Federation of New York, which has offices based in New York City, Westchester and Long Island.
+By accepting a Michel Fellowship, the recipient agrees to complete his/her FEREP commitment by interning at UJA-Federation of New York during graduate school and working for a minimum of two years at UJA-Federation, which has offices based in New York City, Westchester and Long Island.
 To learn more about UJA-Federation of New York, please visit www.ujafedny.org.

 The Lowenstein Fellowship (New Jersey)

 Funded by the Jewish Federation of Greater MetroWest New Jersey, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000 over two years.
 The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the Jewish Federation of Greater MetroWest New Jersey.
+The specific internship requirements are determined depending on where the FEREP student is in school. he JFNA Mandel Center and the Jewish Federation of Greater MetroWest will work with the FEREP student to meet the general internship requirements.
 To learn more about the Jewish Federation of Greater MetroWest New Jersey, please visit www.jfedgmw.org.

 The Greater Miami Jewish Federation Fellowship (Miami)

 Funded by the Greater Miami Jewish Federation, The Miami Fellowship awards one FEREP scholarship of up to $40,000.
 The recipient of the Fellowship agrees to complete his/her FEREP work commitment at the Greater Miami Jewish Federation.
+The specific internship requirements are determined depending on where the FEREP student is in school.
+The JFNA Mandel Center and the Greater Miami Jewish Federation will work with the FEREP student to meet the general internship requirements.
 To learn more about the Greater Miami Jewish Federation, please visit www.jewishmiami.org.

 Looking for a job in The Jewish Federation system?
 Check out HotJobs for a list of exciting, open positions.